Topology of random geometric complexes: a survey: Connectivity

 \section{Connectivity}

 The zeroth homology $H_0$ is generated by the connected components, and its rank $\beta_0$ is the number of components.
 Note the connectivity properties of any simplicial complex depend only on its one-dimensional skeleton, namely the underlying graph.
-In the \cech and Vietoris--Rips complexes $\C(n,r)$ and $\cR(n,r)$ the underlying graph is the random geometric graph $\G(n,r)$ described above, and therefore the results related to connectivity are the same for both complexes.
-The connectivity properties of random geometric graphs were extensively studied in the past, see \cite{Penrose} for a comprehensive review.
-The main purpose of this survey is to review recent results related to higher degrees of homology.
-For completeness, however, we wish to include a brief review of the key properties related to the connected components.
-As mentioned above, the limiting behavior splits into three main regimes, depending on the limit of the term $nr^d$.
+In the \cech and Vietoris--Rips complexes $\C_r(n)$ and $\cR_r(n)$ the underlying graph is the random geometric graph $\G(n,r)$ described above, and therefore the results related to connectivity are the same for both complexes.
+As we mentioned in the introduction, the main purpose of this survey is to review recent results related to homology in degree $k\ge 1$.
+However, for completeness, we wish to include a brief review of the key properties related to the connected components.
+Connectivity in graphs is tightly related to the average degree.
+Note that in the $\G(n,r)$ the degree of a vertex is the number of points lying in a ball of radius $r$ around that vertex.
+Therefore, for both the binomial and the Poisson processes, the expected degree is proportional to the term

+As mentioned above, the limiting behavior splits into three main regimes, depending on the limit of the term $\Lambda$.
 We will correspondingly split the discussion on the limiting results.